Mac Mouse Not Working after Sonoma Update: 8 Easy Fixes

 In this case, just turn Mac Bluetooth off and on to see whether it works.

-Many users have encountered the mouse not working on Mac working issue while they keep using several peripherals like external hard drive cable, display cable, mouse cable, etc. at the same time.
+Users often face the issue of the mouse not working on Mac when using several peripherals simultaneously, such as external hard drive cables, display cables, mouse cables, etc.

-After disconnecting other peripherals or moving other peripherals away from the mouse cable, the mouse then back to normal.
+Try disconnecting other peripherals or moving them away from the mouse cable to resolve the issue and restore the mouse to normal functioning.

-Besides what is mentioned above, there are some other methods that may help.
-For example, delete the mouse property list files, uninstall incompatible apps, debug the Bluetooth module on your Mac, etc.
+In addition to the methods mentioned above, there are other potential solutions you can try.
+For instance, you can delete the mouse property list files, uninstall incompatible apps, debug the Bluetooth module on your Mac, and more.

 Final Words